XenoLarpane/Black-Halo-Syndicate/README.md

 └── LICENSE
 ```

-The structure may change as BHS grows.
+The structure may change as the organization and its projects develop.

 ---

-# 🚀 Current Projects

-Projects may be developed independently by members, divisions, or collaborative teams.

-Some projects may begin as experiments or prototypes before becoming larger public initiatives.

-### EVOLVE

-**EVOLVE** is a fitness-focused project currently being explored by the BHS team.

-The concept is centered around helping users structure and track their fitness development while combining technology with practical training.

-> **Status:** Development / Concept Stage

-More information will be added as the project develops.

----

-# 🧪 Project Philosophy
+# 🧪 Development Philosophy

 BHS projects are encouraged to follow a simple progression: